apache/singa/doc/en/docs/installation.md

     $ cd python
     $ python setup.py bdist_wheel

-The generated wheel file is under "dist" directory
+The generated wheel file is under "dist" directory.
+To build cnmem into the wheel file, please change CMakeLists.txt by replacing 'SHARED' with 'STATIC'.

 ## Build SINGA from source